Monotonicity of saddle maps: Saddle graph

 Denote by $\theta$ the connected component of $r$ in $\partial F\cap \Theta_{t_0}'$.
 Without loss of generality, we can assume that the $z$-coordinate of points on $\Sigma$ are between 0 and 1.
 It follows that $\theta$ lies in a thin strip $S$ described by the inequalities

-Since $p$ and $q$ are close to $s$, the slope of $\lambda$ and therefore the slope of $\lambda_{t_0}$ can be made arbitrary large; therefore the strip $S$ can be assumed to be arbitrary thin.
-It follows that the arc $\theta$ can be assumed to be arbitrary short.
-(Here we use that $s$ lies in the interior of $F$ and $S$ passes arbitrary close to $s$.)
-Therefore the change of values of $\alpha$ in $\theta$ can be assumed to be arbitrary small.
+Since $p$ and $q$ are close to $s$, the slope of $\lambda$ and therefore the slope of $\lambda_{t_0}$ can be made arbitrarily large; therefore the strip $S$ can be assumed to be arbitrarily thin.
+It follows that the arc $\theta$ can be assumed to be arbitrarily short.
+(Here we use that $s$ lies in the interior of $F$ and $S$ passes arbitrarily close to $s$.)
+Therefore the change of values of $\alpha$ in $\theta$ can be assumed to be arbitrarily small.